 Authorized Institutional Representative – is, for the purposes of this policy, the Vice President for Research.
 The Authorized Institutional Representative is responsible for certifying that the institution has implemented a written and enforced conflict of interest policy that is consistent with the provisions of Federal and State Governmental regulations; that to the best of his or her knowledge all financial disclosures required by the conflict of interest policy have been made; that all identified conflict of interest have been satisfactorily managed, reduced, or eliminated.
 Conflicts which cannot be satisfactorily managed, reduced or eliminated shall be disclosed to sponsoring agencies as applicable.

-Business Enterprise – means any corporation, partnership, proprietorship, firm, enterprise, franchise, trust or other entity.
+Business Enterprise or Entity – means any domestic or foreign, public or private organization (excluding a federal agency) from which an Investigator (and spouse and dependent children) receives remuneration or in which any person has an ownership or equity interest.

 Conflict of Interest – exists when the Reviewer reasonably determines that a Significant Financial or Reputational Interest could directly and significantly affect the design conduct or reporting of externally funded research or educational activities.

 Conflict of Interest Committee – refers to the University committee that advises the Deans and Vice President for Research on conflict of interest matters.
 The Committee consists of at least five full-time faculty members appointed by the Vice President for Research, and others as deemed appropriate by the Vice President.
-The Director of the Office of Sponsored Programs serves as an ex-officio, voting member of the Committee.
+The Assistant Vice President for Research serves as an ex-officio, voting member of the Committee.
 The Director of the Office of Technology Transfer serves as ex-officio, voting member of the Committee.
 The Executive Director of the Department of Internal Auditing serves as Chair.
 Ad hoc members can be added at the direction of the Committee.

 Conflict Management Plan – refers to a written document signed by appropriate individuals and supervisors outlining the specific steps to be taken to manage or reduce conflict of interest.

-Dean – refers to a college or school’s senior academic dean or counterpart.

-Disclosure Form – is initially submitted at the time a Faculty member is hired and is updated either on an annual basis or as new reportable Significant Financial or Reputational Interests are obtained.
-The Auburn University disclosure form is attached hereto as Appendix A to this policy.
+Disclosure– is initially submitted at the time a Faculty member is hired and is updated either on an annual basis or within 30 days of when any new reportable Significant Financial or Reputational Interests are obtained.

-Investigator – means the principal investigator, co-principal investigators, and any other person at the university who is responsible for the design, conduct, or reporting of research or educational activities funded or proposed for funding by an outside sponsor.
+Investigator – means the principal investigator, co-principal investigators, and any other person at the university who is responsible for the design, conduct, or reporting of research or educational activities funded or proposed for funding by an outside sponsor and may include collaborators and consultants.

 Investigator’s Immediate Family – means the Investigator’s spouse and any dependent children.
 Throughout this policy statement, Significant Financial Interest of the Investigator also shall include the interest of the Investigator’s Immediate Family.

+Mitigation Plan – refers to a written document signed by appropriate individuals and supervisors outlining the key elements of a retrospective review, a description of the impact of bias (if any) and the institution’s action plan for mitigating the impact of such bias.

-Reviewer – is a responsible representative of the university who reviews the disclosure form to determine if a conflict of interest exists and determines what conditions or restrictions, if any, should be imposed by the University to manage, reduce, or eliminate such conflict of interest.
-This individual is the appropriate Dean (or designated Associate Dean for Research) or Vice President whomever is closest to the Investigator in the university’s reporting hierarchy but does not themselves have a conflict of interest associated with the issue at hand.
+Reviewer – is a responsible representative of the university who reviews the disclosure to determine if a conflict of interest exists and determines what conditions or restrictions, if any, should be imposed by the University to manage, reduce, or eliminate such conflict of interest.
+This individual is the Associate Vice President for Research through the Office of Research Compliance or the Vice President for Research should the Associate Vice President have a conflict of interest associated with the issue at hand.